-How to Hook up Surround Sound
+How to Hook up Surround Sound - Connect your Surround Sound to complete your Home Theater

-What its not is configuring your settings, connecting other components (like amplifiers, record players, CD players, etc.), or audio/video switching.
-You'll just be able to get your speakers hooked up and your DVD properly connected to your receiver so you can get full 5.1 surround sound.
+You'll just be able to get your speakers hooked up and your DVD/Blu-Ray properly connected to your receiver so you can get full 5.1 surround sound.

 The first step in hooking up your surround sound is determining what types of inputs and features your system is capable of.
 By "system", I mean your surround sound receiver, your speakers (five speakers and a subwoofer), your TV, and any other components (like a DVD player).

 In order to setup true 5.1 surround sound, you'll need a surround sound receiver with digital inputs: fiber optic or digial coaxial.
-Without one of these, you're stuck with stereo surround.

 That means you'll get sound from all your speakers, but it will be simulated surround sound.
 Rather than playing the 5.1 soundtrack on the DVD, your receiver will take the stereo track and decide what to play in the rear speakers.
 Your subwoofer will be incredibly underused, and you'll end up hearing much of the same out of your front speakers as your rears.